Westminster Digital Hub

 City of Westminster, Wandsworth, Camden, and the Royal Borough of Kensington and Chelsea.
 Our Course Offer

-View our coding and computing courses
+View our digital, computing and coding courses

 The initial partners in the Westminster Digital Hub include:

 We expect further partners will join the Hub over time.
 If your organisation is interested in joining you can find out more in the Get Involved section below.